-Sample examination questions for Exams 1/P, 2/FM, 3F/MFE, and 4/C are available at no charge on the specific exam syllabus Web page.
+Sample examination questions for Exams 1, 2, 3F, and 4 are available from the sponsoring organizations.

-Exams 3L and 5-9
+Exams LC, ST, and 5-9

-Copies of recent past exams for Exams 3L and 5-9 with sample answers are available at no charge in the "Past Exams and Pass Marks" section of the CAS Web Site.
+Copies of recent past exams for Exams 5-9 with sample answers are available at no charge in the "Past Exams and Pass Marks" section of the CAS website.
 Sample essay answers are actual responses that received credit and are illustrative of successful answers, although they may not be considered perfect answers.
+Sample questions/answers for new topics for Exam ST are available on the website, but candidates can look to previously administered Exam 3L for sample questions/answers for Learning Objectives that overlap with Exams LC and ST.

-Exams 3L and 5-9 will be posted in the "Exams" section of the CAS Web Site approximately one week after these examinations have been administered.
+Exams LC, ST, and 5-9 will be posted in the "Exams" section of the CAS website approximately one week after these examinations have been administered.
 They will include a preliminary list of multiple-choice answers.
-Sample essay answers and final multiple-choice answers will be posted at the end of July for April-May Examinations and at the end of January for October Examinations.
+Sample essay answers and final multiple-choice answers will be posted at the end of July for April Examinations and at the end of January for October Examinations.